beech80/clipt/STREAMING_GUIDE.md

 ## Support

-If you encounter any issues, please contact support@clipt.live or open an issue on our GitHub repository.
+If you encounter any issues, please contact support@cliptgaming.com or open an issue on our GitHub repository.

 ---